Guus Hiddink: Russia

 On 10 April 2006, Hiddink announced on Dutch television that he would take over as manager of the Russia national team.
 He signed a two-year contract in April 2006 worth €2 million a year.
 His duties for Russia started after managing Australia during the 2006 World Cup.

 Russia's Euro 2008 qualification hopes came into question after a 2–1 loss to Israel.
 However, after a win against Andorra, and England losing out to Croatia on the last match day, Russia and Hiddink secured qualification for the final stages of Euro 2008.
 At the tournament, the Russians managed to reach the semi-finals with victories against the Netherlands in the quarter-finals and defending champions Greece in the group stage.

-Piet de Visser, a former head scout of Hiddink's club PSV and now a personal assistant to Roman Abramovich at Chelsea, recommended Hiddink to the Chelsea owner, following the departure of Avram Grant at the end of the 2007–08 Premier League season.
+Piet de Visser, a former head scout of Hiddink's at PSV and now a personal assistant to Roman Abramovich at Chelsea, recommended Hiddink to the Chelsea owner, following the departure of Avram Grant at the end of the 2007–08 Premier League season.
 In March 2008, however, Hiddink had already chosen to exercise the two-year extension with Russia, keeping him in the national team's head coaching role until 2010.

 In November 2009, Russia was defeated by Slovenia in a 2010 World Cup qualifying play-off, casting doubt on future ambitions.
 On 13 February 2010, it was confirmed that Hiddink would leave the position when his contract expired on 30 June.